nickytonline/source.nickytonline.github.io/src/pages/blog/2019-01-21-any-contribution-to-oss-is-valuable.md

 https://twitter.com/amber1ey/status/1042796116255879168

-For tweets on my blog posts,I had installed the [gatsby-plugin-twitter](https://www.gatsbyjs.org/packages/gatsby-plugin-twitter/) about a year ago.
+For tweets on my blog posts, I had installed the [gatsby-plugin-twitter](https://www.gatsbyjs.org/packages/gatsby-plugin-twitter/) about a year ago.
 It was working well for me, but then I came across this tweet.

 https://twitter.com/raae/status/1086362206005006336